DataDog/integrations-core/powerdns_recursor/README.md

 # Overview

+Track the performance of your PowerDNS recursors, and monitor strange or worrisome traffic.
+This Agent check collects a wealth of metrics from your recursors, including those for:

+* Query answer times — see how many responses take less than 1ms, 10ms, 100ms, 1s, and greater than 1s
+* Query timeouts
+* Cache hits and misses
+* Answer rates by type — SRVFAIL, NXDOMAIN, NOERROR
+* Ignored and dropped packets

+And many more.

 # Installation

 The PowerDNS Recursor check is packaged with the Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your recursors.
-If you need the newest version of the check, install the `dd-check-powerdns-recursor` package; this package's check will override the one packaged with the Agent.
-See the [integrations-core](https://github.com/DataDog/integrations-core#installing-the-integrations) repository for more details.

 # Configuration